Healthdirect Free Australian health advice you can count on.

 How are carbohydrates digested?

 Glycogen is also stored in muscles for muscle activity.
-Carbohydrates not used for energy or glycogen storage are converted to fat.
+Carbohydrates that are not used for energy or glycogen storage are converted to fat.

 Glycaemic index